KyleMit/CodingEverything/drafts/validatate-at-least-one-field.md

 By setting the [`ValidateEmptyText`][ValidateEmptyText] property to `True`, we'll ensure that the validation will always fire.
 The default behavior is that empty controls will not undergo any validations.

-The nice thing about ASP.NET validators, is they run on the client for speed and the server for saftey.
+The nice thing about ASP.NET validators, is they run on the client for speed and the server for safety.
 Gone are the days where we really have to worry *if* user's will have JavaScript enabled, but it never hurts to have the sever confirm any validation.
 It prevents accidental and intentional validation skips.
-Default ASP.NET valiation controls already implement both of these methods, but we'll have to write our own Client and Server side validation.
+Default ASP.NET validation controls already implement both of these methods, but we'll have to write our own Client and Server side validation.
 Yes, you have to write **two** methods, but you really ought to anyway, and at least this keeps the logic in a single, re-usable place.
 The next two sections will go over each validation method.

 ### Client Side Validation